 Asynchronous inputs include an output impedance matching input (ZQ).
 Synchronous data outputs (Q, sharing the same physical pins as the data inputs D) are tightly matched to the two output echo clocks CQ/\overline{CQ} , eliminating the need for separately capturing data from each individual DDR SRAM in the system design.
+Output data clocks (C/\overline{CQ}) enable maximum system clocking and data synchronization flexibility.

 All synchronous inputs pass through input registers controlled by the K or \overline{K} input clocks.
-All data outputs pass through output registers controlled by the K or \overline{K} input clocks.
+All data outputs pass through output registers controlled by the C or \overline{C} (or K or \overline{K} in a single clock domain) input clocks.
 Writes are conducted with on-chip synchronous self-timed write circuitry.

-For a complete list of related resources, click here.
+For a complete list of related documentation, click here.